NepTUnNovember 13, 2016 12:35 pm

 The picture above shows a neutron polarimeter setup using combinations of stationary and time-dependent magnetic fields (see here for a detailed description of the interaction of magnetic fields with neutrons), which can also be utilized for entanglement preparation of internal degrees of freedom.
 When interacting with a time-dependent magnetic field the total energy of neutrons is no longer conserved.
 The total energy of the neutron decreases (or increases) by during the interaction with a radio-frequency (RF) flipper.
 This fact can be used to create a spin–energy entangled state expressed as The incoming spin superposition can be created by applying a spin rotation of an initially polarized beam. and are the energy eigenstates after interaction with a time-dependent magnetic field within an RF flipper driven at frequency .

-The setup depicted above illustrates our neutron optical approaches towards investigations of error-disturbance uncertainty relations via a successive measurement of incompatible neutron spin observables.
+At the moment NepTUn is utilized to study error-disturbance uncertainty relations.
+See here for details of the individual experiments, or here for details of regarding the theoretical background.
+The setup depicted below illustrates our neutron optical approaches towards investigations of error-disturbance uncertainty relations via a successive measurement of incompatible neutron spin observables.
 The experimental apparatus records the error of a spin-component measurement (C-measurement), as well as the disturbance caused on another spin-component (D-measurement).
-See here for a list of publications containing our experimental results regarding error-disturbance uncertainty relations.
+See here for list of publications regarding error-disturbance uncertainty relations.